 Maria Montessori was one of the first educators who noticed a connection between sensory stimulation and brain development.
 One of the main attributes of Maria’s success to help children reach their potential and achieved great results is her emphasis on sensory stimulation.
-She utilized children’s senses to teach concepts of mathematics, language, science.
+She utilized children’s senses to teach concepts of mathematics, language, and science.

 DIY sensory rugs have great advantages, they: